VarshaDhage/LightningComponentFrameworkSuperbadge/DataIntegrationSuperbadge/unpackaged/README.md

 Connected app then
 generate service token by using consumer secret and key

+How to do future call from process builder.
+In apex class with Invocable method which is called by process builder.
+Future call with queueable apex class

 Challenge 9 -
  - Create external data source connection as specified in challenge, billing system